chenyenchung/scbamsplit/README.md

 `scbamsplit` requires:

-1. a BAM file that some reads are marked by read tags (-f/--file)
+1. a BAM file with reads that are marked by read tags (-f/--file)
 2. a comma-separated file (.csv) in which the first column is the value of the tag to filtered while the second is the subset identity (e.g., cluster, sample...). `scbamsplit` will generate a BAM file for each identity and export reads that contains a tag that belongs to this identity in the file.